Skip to Content

 As we are living longer than previous generations, being prepared for retirement has never been more important.
 So, we wanted to find out just how ready people are for retirement across the UK.

-We polled 2,500 workers aged over 45 across the UK to see what differences there are in how people are financially preparing for retirement, and what their expectations are for when they stop working.
+We polled 2,500 workers aged over 45 across the UK, weighted to nationally representative proportions, to see what differences there are in how people are financially preparing for retirement, and what their expectations are for when they stop working.

 Find Out